 Do your own research

-If you’re comfortable taking on more risk, allow a small allocation of funds to go towards exciting projects in which you recognise there could be a massive upside potential (exciting new technology solving a problem experienced by millions, for example).
+If you’re comfortable taking on more risk, allow a small allocation of funds to go towards smaller cryptos in which you recognise there could be a massive upside potential.

 If you believe in them, you’ll be less vulnerable to panics because you’ll understand there’s more to their long-term success than the highs and lows of everyday trading.

-Like we mentioned at the start of this article, the recent slowdown in cryptocurrency prices is a golden opportunity which crypto-traders and investors alike must seize so they can reap the long-term benefits of applying a successful strategy.
+As we mentioned at the start of this article, the recent slowdown in cryptocurrency prices is a golden opportunity which crypto-traders and investors alike must seize in order to reap the long-term benefits of applying a successful strategy.